Entrepreneur Spotlight: Jason Njoku Beat Multiple Failures To Build Africa’s Netflix

 The industry rakes in more than $4 billion in revenue annually.
-Things have drastically changed in the Nigerian entertainment sector, thanks to companies like iRokoTV, popularly referred to as the Netflix of Africa.
+Things have drastically changed in the Nigerian entertainment sector, thanks to companies like iRokoTV founded by Jason Njoku, popularly referred to as the Netflix of Africa.

-Meet Jason Njoku, a man who has established himself as the largest distributor of Nigerian music and Nollywood movies online.
+Njoku has established himself as the largest distributor of Nigerian music and Nollywood movies online.
 The tech millionaire is the founder and CEO of iRokoTV.com, an early video-on-demand.

 How much is iRokoTV worth?

 Jason Njoku, the CEO of iRokoTV, stated that iRokoTV is worth $40 million.
 The Nigerian-born CEO also added that 95% of his company’s net worth is tied to stocks and that he only has access to 1% of the whole money.

-How much does iRokoTV subscription cost?
+How much does an iRokoTV subscription cost?

-In the African market, there is 1 month, 3-month, and full-year subscription.
+In the African market, there is monthly, 3-month, and full-year subscription.
 The most popular subscription is the one that offers up to one year of access for just 3,000 naira (approx $8).
-In the American market, there is a monthly subscription, three-month and a full-year subscription.
+In the American market, there is a monthly subscription, three-month, and a full-year subscription.

 Can you watch on different screens at a time?

-Before now, you can be watching something else, while your friend may be viewing another with your subscription on iRokoTV.
-Since 2017, this had stopped when the company decided to change the terms and policies.
-Now before your friend or siblings can use your subscription, you have to log-out from your device.
+Since 2017, that stopped when the company decided to change its terms and policies.
+Now before your friend or siblings can use your subscription, you have to log out from your device.

 Jason Njoku’s family background and work experience